-Prerequisites, Concurrent Requisites, and Corequisites
+Prerequisites and Corequisites

 A prerequisite is a course or requirement that must be satisfied before taking another course.
-A concurrent requisite is a course or requirement that must be satisfied concurrently, in the same term, with another course.
-A corequisite is a course or requirement that must be satisfied either before or during the same term as another course.
-Prerequisites, concurrent requisites, and corequisites are listed in individual course descriptions in the section of this Catalog entitled Course Descriptions.
+A corequisite is a course or requirement that must be satisfied concurrently, in the same term, with another course.
+Prerequisites and corequisites are listed in individual course descriptions in the section of this Catalog entitled Course Descriptions.
 Students who enroll in a course without completing the appropriate requisites or obtaining proper faculty approvals are subject to withdrawal from the course.
-Visiting students from other institutions and students who are enrolled in a post-baccalaureate program are exempt from meeting prerequisites, concurrent requisites, and corequisites for undergraduate courses.
+Visiting students from other institutions and students who are enrolled in a post-baccalaureate program are exempt from meeting prerequisites and corequisites for undergraduate courses.